Download a PDF copy of this Fact sheet: Midwife standards for practice (52.1 KB,PDF)

 Registration as a midwife requires you to meet the NMBA’s mandatory registration standards.
 Midwives are required to practise within the relevant NMBA standards, codes, guidelines and frameworks.

-The following questions answer common queries about the Midwife standards for practice (2018) (the standards), which replaced the National competency standards for the midwife (2006) on 1 October 2018 and are available on the NMBA website.
+The following questions answer common queries about the Midwife standards for practice (the standards).

 The Midwife standards for practice are the core practice standards that provide the framework for midwifery practice.
 The standards: